devarshi16/TerminalWelcome/README.md

 Pokemon ascii art and/or

-A random one-liner when you switch your terminal on
+A random one-liner when you switch your terminal on inside a dialog cloud

 ![alt text](https://github.com/devarshi16/TerminalWelcome/blob/master/poke.png)